ajaykr2712/Dialy_DSA-100-days/Day_1.md

   - Time complexity measures the amount of time an algorithm takes to complete.
   - Space complexity measures the amount of memory an algorithm uses during its execution.

+  ## Reflections:

+🤔 Understanding the basics of stack operations is crucial as it is widely used in many algorithms and function call management.
+🚀 Differentiating between stack and heap memory helps in optimizing memory usage and managing resource allocation better.
+🤔 Knowing the difference between physical and logical data structures aids in choosing the right data structure for the right problem.
+🚀 Abstract data types provide a clear understanding of data type behavior which is essential for designing efficient algorithms.
+🤔 Time and space complexity analysis is fundamental to evaluating and improving algorithm performance.
+Next Steps:

+🔜 Continue with more stack-related problems and applications.
+🔜 Begin learning about queue data structure and its operations.

 **Code Snippets:**
 ```python
 # Simple implementation of a stack in Python